 - Lactobacillus rhamnosus: L. rhamnosus assists in the regulation of symptoms related to pathogen-induced diarrhea, antibiotic-associated diarrhea, and nosocomial diarrhea.
 L. rhamnosus may lessen anxiety and ease depression due to concurrent medications.
 Evidence suggests that L. rhamnosus’ existence in the microbiome is only transient and thus, exogenous supplementation is necessary.

 - Bifidobacterium bifidum: As a member of genus Bifidobacterium, bifidum is one of the most common probiotic bacteria found in the human body.
 As an exogenous probiotic, supplementation may reduce the risk of acute diarrhea and problems caused by E. coli.

-Non-steroidal anti-inflammatory drugs (NSAIDs), opioids, corticosteroids, oral birth control pills, and certain antibiotics may also contribute to stomach and G.I. issues.
+NSAIDs, opioids, corticosteroids, oral birth control pills, and certain antibiotics may also contribute to stomach and GI issues.
 Consult with your doctor and ask if you may be able to switch to an alternate medication while your stomach is healing.

 Which Option Works Best to Heal the Stomach Lining?

 One or more of the aforementioned options may be used to help correct digestive issues or stop them from happening.
 To determine which option may work best to heal the stomach lining, it is important to meet with your doctor.
 That way, you can receive a medical evaluation and understand your different options to safely address digestive issues and prevent them from recurring.

 The Bottom Line on How to Repair Your Stomach Lining

 - Leaky gut and other GI issues can cause nausea, heartburn, and other digestive problems, along with long-lasting damage to the gut lining.

 - Although medications are often used to help manage GI issues, they may actually cause digestive problems to worsen over time.